Set DefaultFont property of PdfSaveOptions and ImageOrPrintOptions to have priority

 Set DefaultFont property of PdfSaveOptions/ImageOrPrintOptions

 The following sample code opens an Excel file.
 The A1 cell (in the first worksheet) has a text set to “Christmas Time Font text”.
 The font name is “Christmas Time Personal Use” that is not installed on the machine.
 We set DefaultFont attribute of PdfSaveOptions/ImageOrPrintOptions to “Times New Roman”.
 We also set CheckWorkbookDefaultFont Boolean property to “false” which ensures that the text of A1 cell is rendered with “Times New Roman” font and should not use the default font of the workbook (“Calibri” in this case).
 The code renders the first worksheet to PNG and TIFF image formats.
-It finally renders to a PDF file format.
+It finally renders to the PDF file format.

 This is the screenshot of the template file used in the example code.